Visas and Permits

 Barely a year goes by without a change to the entry visa regulations to Nepal.
 You can check arrangements with one of the Nepali embassies or consular offices, but the most reliable source of information is currently the Nepal Department of Immigration website (www.nepalimmigration.gov.np).

 Similarly, the trekking permit system undergoes almost constant change.
 Currently most trekking itineraries require: (1) a National Park or a Conservation Area Permit, and (2) TIMS (Trekkers Information Management System) permit.
 You may also require a Controlled Area Permit and/or a special trekking permit depending on the region.
 It is essential that you organise Controlled Area Permits through a registered trekking company, and if this is all you do the company will charge you a processing fee.
-You should always carry a photocopy of your passport when trekking, and be prepared to register at police check posts whenever requested to do so.
+You should always carry a photocopy of your passport when trekking.
+Also, be prepared to register at police check posts whenever requested to do so.

 A final formality is to register online, or in Kathmandu, with your embassy or consulate or register at the Himalayan Rescue Association (www.himalayarescue.org.np).
 If there is no consulate, find out which, if any, country represents your country in Nepal.
 This can be determined from your Foreign Affairs Department, or corresponding office, in your country.